 17. Best Real Estate Website – Activerain.com

-It was designed specifically to suit the needs of the real estate industry especially for those who are interested in blogging for business within the real estate industry or to consumers seeking real estate knowledge.
+It was designed specifically to suit the needs of the real estate industry, especially for those who are interested in blogging for business within the real estate industry or for consumers seeking real estate knowledge.
 This real estate site includes real estate agents and mortgage brokers.
 There are new real estate investors and established ones.

 18. Best Real Estate Website – Popstream.com